Logo for TRU Pressbooks

 Imaging and Design for Online Environment is an online graphics and layouts that taught me many effective things in order for me to use image design and its advantages.
 In this lesson I had learned the basic principles of graphics and layouts.
 It has balance, emphasis, movement, pattern, repetition and rhythm, proportions, and variety.
 The ...

-20. TG 03 Imaging and Design For The Online Environment
+25. Module 3 Imaging and Design for the Online Environment

 Study with Quizlet and memorize flashcards containing terms like Graphic design (Cann 2018), Graphics and Layout, Image and more. ...
 Imaging and Design for Online Environment.
 Flashcards.
 Learn.
 Test.
 Match.
 Flashcards.
 Learn.
 Test.
 Match.
 Created by. misofiles.
 Terms in this set (25) Graphic design (Cann 2018)